-The Code of Conduct makes it possible for members of a diverse student body to live, interact, and learn together in ways that protect both individual freedom and support institutional values.
+The Student Code of Conduct makes it possible for members of a diverse student body to live, interact, and learn together in ways that protect both individual freedom and support institutional values.
 To ensure the fulfillment of its mission, it is important that the Manor College community be sensitive to and respectful of the rights of others.
 As members of the Manor College community, students are expected to be familiar with and to abide by these standards of behavior.
 They should demonstrate respect for College regulations and the laws of the Federal, Commonwealth, and local governments.
 Their conduct should be in accordance with the College Mission Statement, ideals and expectations.

 Students are expected to conduct themselves in a manner that reflects decorum and the moral and ethical standards of behavior appropriate at a College based on Judeo-Christian values of respect for one's self and others.
 Inappropriate displays of affection are not acceptable.
-Specific policies follow from the code.

-Because Manor College affirms the uniqueness and dignity of each person, any conduct that violates the dignity of another person, including but not limited to threats of violence, verbal or physical; assault or abuse of any kind; hazing or harassment, including sexual harassment; lewd, obscene, or indecent language, behavior, or representations reasonably found offensive by others; or discrimination against another person based on race, color, creed, sex, age, religion, national origin, sexual orientation, disability or any other category prohibited by law is a violation of the Code of Conduct.
+Because Manor College affirms the uniqueness and dignity of each person, any conduct that violates the dignity of another person, including but not limited to threats of violence, verbal or physical; assault or abuse of any kind; hazing or harassment, including sexual harassment; lewd, obscene, or indecent language, behavior, or representations reasonably found offensive by others; or discrimination against another person based on race, color, religion, national origin, age, sex (including pregnancy, childbirth and related medical conditions), disability, genetics, citizenship status, military service, or any other status protected by law is a violation of the Code of Conduct.